-For all projects the school must ensure:

-Designers, contractors and others are competent and adequately resourced.
+For all projects the school must ensure: Designers, contractors and others are competent and adequately resourced.
 They allow sufficient time for each stage of the project.
 They give notice to contractors of minimum time for planning and preparation.
 They co-operate with others and co-ordinate works with others.
 Ensure contractors have made arrangements for suitable welfare from the start.

-The school must also start the Health & Safety File.
+The school must ensure that their principal designs starts a health and safety manual